QubesOS/qubes-doc/user/advanced-topics/disposable-customization.md

 ## Introduction

 A [disposable](/doc/disposable/) can be based on any [app qube](/doc/glossary/#app-qube).
 You can also choose to use different [disposable templates](/doc/glossary/#disposable-template) for different disposables.
-To prepare an app qube to be a disposable template, you need to set `template_for_dispvms` property:
+To prepare an app qube to be a disposable template, you need to set the `template_for_dispvms` property:

 ```shell_session
 [user@dom0 ~]$ qvm-prefs <DISPOSABLE_TEMPLATE> template_for_dispvms True